ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 tpc: We did 256 hours to see if it could keep up.
 Performance for the first minute (~50M rows?) could be really good (over 3 million rows inserted per second!) but it would always drop so sustained performance is lower. tpc with lots of workers: bottleneck seemed to be the SSD where all the workers were writing to the DB, not the HDD where the data was being read from.

+# Unlogged tables

+Can benchmark inserting into an unlogged hypertable.
+Then benchmark doing that and then turning the table into a hypertable?

 # So what's the best method?